b-lukaszuk/BS_wJ_eng/contents/caesar.md

 Roman emperor in antiquity (breaking the cipher without a computer program and sufficient amount of text is not an easy task).

-So here is a job for you, write a computer program that can code and decode a textual message with a substitution cipher of any shift.
+So here is an exercise for you, write a computer program that can code and decode a textual message with a substitution cipher of any shift.
 Use it to decrypt the message contained in `trarfvf.txt` (~31 KiB).
 Feel free to decipher the file name (`trarfvf`) itself as well.

 ## Solution {#sec:caesar_solution}